 Vision vs Mission: the difference

-The MISSION (the doing piece) describes the organisation’s visible, tangible work in the world — what the company does, who it does it for, and how this helps the client.
+The company MISSION statement describes the organisation’s visible, tangible work in the world — what the company does, who it does it for, and how this helps the client.
 It explains the tangible activities and overall approach or attitude the company takes as it translates the big picture vision into everyday action.

 The Do’s and Don’ts of mission and vision statements